Archaeobotany

 No further projects at present.

-Samples for archaeobotanical investigations are usually taken by the co-workers on the excavations, ideally in consultation with the IPNA specialists.
-Samples are prepared at the IPNA or by personnel trained by us in the cantons.
-The identification and analysis of the finds requires a great deal of experience.
+Samples for archaeobotanical investigations are usually taken by archaeologists on excavations, and ideally in consultation with archaeobotanists from the IPAS.
+Samples are treated at the IPAS or by personnel who have been trained either at the IPAS or by us in the cantons.
+Identifying and analysing plant macro remains requires considerable experience and can only be done by specialists.

 Sampling_Archaeobot